 “Hearty congee (or called it porridge) meal that warms the heart of your loved ones”

 Porridge wasn’t limited to only oatmeal or cereal in liquid.
 Chinese congee, savory thick rice porridge had been so well-liked by Asians for centuries.

 I had fresh lettuce served with my congee.
 This was inspired by the congee meal I had in Hong Kong.
 I loved the idea of having fresh crunchy lettuce as it added different texture to this meaty congee meal, making a good balance.
 Good garnishing not just for decorating, it relishes the congee, too.
 Serve it nicely, and then, mix it all up before digging in, you’ll discover the pleasure of savouring such delicious and hearty Cantonese-style congee once in a while (smile).

 Cantonese congee often pairs with fried fritters (fried dough sticks – 油条) that savours marvelous experience of having a congee meal.
-My girl and I loved it so much!
+I loved it so much!

-I cooked pork congee last evening as my hubby felt like having some hot liquid meal as dinner.
+I cooked pork congee last evening as I felt like having some hot liquid meal as dinner.
 I always liked to cook with pig assortments (猪什) to offer more varieties in my congee.
 But to cook it simpler and quicker this time, I cooked with only the pork meat and added pig’s liver as an extra to the pork congee (猪肝肉粥).

 200 gram of lean shoulder butt pork meat, thinly sliced